 How do your donors know that the money they give you is making a difference?
 The answer is that they don’t, unless you tell them.
 Good impact reporting tells donors what their money achieves, but also appeals to outcomes-focused funders and helps organisations to develop and refine their own strategy to increase their effectiveness.

-NPC will be running a series of seminars on impact reporting over the next few months.
+NPC runs seminars on impact reporting.
 These events are designed to arm anyone reporting their organisation’s impact with the practical tools to make it a success.
 The following five questions, for example, help make sure your reporting has a clear narrative for the reader.
 We thought we share them with you:

 1. What’s the problem we’re trying to tackle?